-'''

-hostname(config)# no eou timeout retransmit
+hostname(config)# no eou timeout retransmit hostname(config)# eou max-retry retries retries is a value in the range 1 to 3.

-hostname(config)#

-'''

-• Retransmission retries
+Retransmission retries

-When the ASA sends an EAP over UDP message to the remote host, it waits for a response.
+When the adaptive security appliance sends an EAP over UDP message to the remote host, it waits for a response.
 If it fails to receive a response, it resends the EAP over UDP message.
 By default, it retries up to 3 times.
 To change this value, enter the following command in global configuration mode: